 3-tab shingles have a lifespan of between 10 to 25 years, depending on how well the roof is maintained.
 Architectural shingles, however, can last anywhere from 20-50 years, depending on maintenance.
 The astounding difference in life spans is something to keep in mind as you weigh which type to choose.

 When it comes to cost, there are a few things to consider.
 Two important facts to consider are the initial cost and, more importantly, the return on your investment.

 3-tab shingles come at a lower initial cost.
 Typically, a bundle of 3-tab shingles costs anywhere from $25 to $30.
 While there is a lower initial cost, the return on value isn’t as good as architectural shingles.
 They do not have as long a lifespan and may need more frequent repairs than architectural roofing.

 Architectural shingles have a higher initial cost of $35-$45 per bundle.
 However, the increased life expectancy and the added durability of architectural shingles mean repairs aren’t needed as frequently.

 Roofing Specialists That Has Your Back

 Acme Roof Systems is dedicated to helping our clients find the roof that perfectly meets their needs.
-Our team understands the different circumstances in which a homeowner benefits by using 3-tab shingles over architectural and vice versa.
+Our team understands the different circumstances in which homeowners benefit by using 3-tab shingles over architectural and vice versa.
 If you need a new roof on a new home or to replace a roof on an existing building, our team can help!
 Contact Acme Roof Systems today for more information on our roof replacement services, shingle choices, or an estimate!